What are Employer HIPAA Violations?

 Employer HIPAA Violations and COVID-19 Testing

+Does HIPAA apply to COVID?
 The Equal Employment Opportunity Commission (EEOC) released guidance on employee testing stating that testing must be consistent with business necessity, mandatory medical tests must be job related, and tests should be reliable and accurate.

 “Applying this standard to the current circumstances of the COVID-19 pandemic, employers may take steps to determine if employees entering the workplace have COVID-19 because an individual with the virus will pose a direct threat to the health of others,” stated the EEOC.